Creating The Ideal Environment For Newly Hatched Chicks

 Preventing and Treating Pasty Butt

-• Gently loosen the droppings.
+• Loosen gently.
 Do not pull hard.

 Addressing Pecking and Aggression